nesono/infrastructure/README.md

 Once the new mail server works, you can run a final rsync as above.
 Keep the old instance disabled and switch DNS entries to the new instance.

-Make sure all mail data has the right permissions
+Make sure all mail data has the right permissions (the UID 1000 is defined in the postfix image)

 ```bash
 chown -R 1000:8 /svc/volumes/mail